fxlin/p3-tee/README.md

 <img src="https://www.thefastmode.com/media/k2/items/src/7df193d5a2be86814850ef16aacb19d6.jpg?t=20200606_093102?date=13042020" alt="Enterprises Need To Focus On IoT Security" style="zoom: 67%;" />

+**This project is to be completed on server: granger1**

-In this lab, we will experience with Arm's TEE - TrustZone.
+In this project, we will experience with Arm's TEE - TrustZone.

 Instead of writing baremetal TEE code, we will write our TEE code running atop a popular TEE framework -- OPTEE.